A Systematic Review of Robustness in Deep Learning for Computer Vision: Mind the gap?: Background and Definitions

 \subsection{Deep Neural Networks}

 We focus here on robustness in deep learning and the use of deep neural networks for computer vision tasks.
 In the most general form, we consider a deep neural network as a composition of functions or computational layers which map from input space in the image domain to a prediction.
 These networks are highly parameterized, requiring large datasets and/or sophisticated data augmentation/generation schemes in combination with various forms of parameter optimization (often stochastic gradient descent).
-While the origins of their susceptibility are not fully understood (a key motivation for this review), over-parameterization, compact training domains, and under-regularized optimization are contributing factors towards DNNs' inability to generalize.
+While the origins of their susceptibility are not fully understood (a key motivation for this review), over-parameterization, compact training domains, and under-regularized optimization are contributing factors towards DNNs' inability maintain their performance in the face of small, natural perturbations of the inputs.